Writing your own ebook is a great way to build authority, and above all, a great way to help a lot of people.

 And how do you ensure that there’s demand for the ebook you want to write?

 Those are just two of many questions you might have.

 It’s a confusing process at first, but it gets a lot easier once you’ve done it a few times, trust me.

 Let’s go through five simple steps to writing your first awesome ebook, shall we?

 You could write your first ebook for the hell of it, but if you’re reading this, I’m guessing you probably want other people to read it, right?

-You can also go to Amazon and take a peek at what books are selling, and what content is in those books.
+Amazon is a great place for taking a peek at what books are selling, and what content is in those books.
 You could even look at the reviews for what people like and don’t like.

 Step #2: Outline

 I outline obsessively, because it gives me focus.